-• Upon deployment and removal, a QA/QC MiniSonde® is temporarily deployed along side the Field DataSonde®.
+- Upon deployment and removal, a QA/QC MiniSonde® is temporarily deployed along side the Field DataSonde®.
 Values for each recorded parameter are compared between the two instruments.
-Based on the difference between parameters recorded by the Field DataSonde® and QA/QC MiniSonde® a qualitative statement (Ranking) is usually made on the data.

-- The ranking at the beginning and end of the deployment period are shown in Table 2. - Both pH and Dissolved Oxygen ranked 'Fair" upon removal; having a difference of 0.61 (pH units) and 0.61 mg/L respectively.
-Variations in this range are not uncommon for a deployment period lasting nearly 2 months. - With the exception of water quantity data (Stage and Flow), all data used in the preparation of the graphs and subsequent discussion below adhere to this stringent QA/QC protocol.
+Based on the difference between parameters recorded by the Field DataSonde® and QA/QC MiniSonde® a qualitative statement (Ranking) is usually made on the data. - The ranking at the beginning and end of the deployment period are shown in Table 2. - With the exception of water quantity data (Stage and Flow), all data used in the preparation of the graphs and subsequent discussion below adhere to this stringent QA/QC protocol.
 Water Survey of Canada is responsible for QA/QC of water quantity data.
 Corrected data can be obtained upon request.

 Southwest Brook below Southwest Pond (NF02ZE0033)

 Date (yyyy-mm-dd) Parameter Ranking

-2012-10-10 Deployment Temp (°C) Excellent
+2013-04-16 Deployment Temp (°C) Excellent

 pH (units) Excellent

 Sp.
 Conductivity (uS/cm) Excellent

 Dissolved Oxygen (mg/L) Excellent

 Turbidity (NTU) Excellent

-2012-12-08 Removal Temp (°C) Excellent
+2013-06-24 Removal Temp (°C) Excellent

-pH (units) Fair
+pH (units) Good

 Sp.
 Conductivity (uS/cm) Excellent

-Dissolved Oxygen (mg/L) Fair
+Dissolved Oxygen (mg/L) Excellent

 Turbidity (NTU) Excellent